pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 Retention time depends on the level of traffic in your cluster, but will generally be on the order of hours.
 Each data table in Pixie (e.g. `http_events`) has its own maximum size.
 These tables collect data until the maximum size is reached, and then begin dropping the oldest data.

-We recommend integrating with third-party observability tools (such as [New Relic’s integration](https://newrelic.com/platform/kubernetes-pixie)) to provide long-term retention.
+Pixie's [Plugin System](/reference/plugins/plugin-system) integrates with other tools to for long-term retention.
+Other third-party observability tools (such as [New Relic’s integration](https://newrelic.com/platform/kubernetes-pixie)) may also provide this capability.

 ### How does Pixie secure its data?